The Consensus on Human Nature

 Everyone talks about "human nature" like it's a settled question.
 It isn't.

 Two thousand years of philosophy and psychology, and we still can’t agree on the basics: Are humans fundamentally rational beings who occasionally slip up?
-Or are we emotional creatures who occasionally think clearly?
+Or is something deeper going on?

 Plato is to Aristotle as Freud is to Pinker